Radiation Pressure Calculator

 Can this calculator design a real solar sail?

-No. Real sail design also needs attitude dynamics, reflectance spectra, wrinkles, thermal limits, degradation, mass distribution, deployment constraints, and orbital mechanics.
+No. It is a quick educational estimate.
+Real sail design also needs thermal limits, surface degradation, attitude control, wrinkles, mass distribution, deployment behavior, and orbital mechanics.

 Mini-game: photon momentum sail run

-Steer the sail through incoming light and collect choices that raise radiation pressure.
-Dodge conditions that waste photon momentum or damage the sail.
+Steer the sail through changing light conditions and collect the variables that raise radiation pressure.
+Avoid the ones that erase photon momentum or damage the surface.

 Score0 Time35 Lives3 Best0